-One of the most common client concerns we get when launching a new content marketing program is, “How are you going to write for us?
-You don’t know anything about our industry.”
+A client question we get when launching a new content marketing program is, “How are you going to write for us?
+You’re new to our industry.”

 It’s a legitimate question to ask.
-They’re wondering if a copywriter, digital marketer, or maybe even a blogger who doesn’t work in your industry can really write complicated content and explain technical topics.
+They’re wondering if a copywriter who doesn’t work in their industry can really write complicated content and explain technical topics.

 Doubting an advertising agency’s ability to represent the expertise of your company is understandable.
 However, when it’s done right, you’ll end up with relevant, highly-targeted content marketing campaigns that help you reach your business goals.

-Here’s a look at how Element’s content marketing teams takes on the challenge.
+Here’s a look at how Element’s content marketing team takes on the challenge.

 Start with Strategy

 Strategy is at the core of our content marketing programs, and a major part of that is diving in and learning everything we can about your business, your industry, your competitors, and most importantly, your audience.
 That’s what provides us with the foundational knowledge we need to start writing content and coming up with ideas for marketing efforts that make the most sense.